City Fares Poorly in Tire Pressure Survey

-WASHINGTON, D.C., June 30, 2010 - Before hitting the road for the July 4th holiday, Dallas/Ft.
-Worth drivers need to pay more attention to their tires, according to the Rubber Manufacturers Association.
-The tire manufacturer trade group conducted a vehicle tire pressure survey that ranked Dallas/Ft.
-Worth in the bottom five among more than 30 U.S. cities.
+WASHINGTON, D.C., June 30, 2010 - Before hitting the road for the July 4th holiday, San Antonio drivers need to pay more attention to their tires, according to the Rubber Manufacturers Association.
+The tire manufacturer trade group conducted a vehicle tire pressure survey that ranked San Antonio second to last among more than 30 U.S. cities.

-Only five percent of Dallas/Ft.
-Worth vehicles had four properly inflated tires and two out of every three had at least one under inflated tire.
-About one in seven vehicles had a tire under inflated by 8 pounds per square inch – a significant loss of tire pressure.
+Only seven percent of San Antonio vehicles had four properly inflated tires and two out of every three had at least one under inflated tire.
+About one in five vehicles had a tire under inflated by 8 pounds per square inch – a significant loss of tire pressure.

 Nationally, under inflated tires contribute to more than 600 fatalities and 33,000 injuries annually according to the National Highway Traffic Safety Administration.
 Additionally, low tire pressure can cost motorists up to 9 cents a gallon at the gas pump.
 Under inflated tires cause a vehicle to work harder and burn more gas.